tanvirnwu/tanvirnwu.github.io/README.md

 VIS2KNOW Lab, Department of Computer Science and Engineering<br>
 Sungkyunkwan University, Republic of Korea</p>
 -----------------------------
-#Bio
+<h4 style="margin-top: 0px;"><strong>Bio</strong><br>
 -----------------------------
-I am Md Tanvir Islam, an AI researcher with a strong focus on computer vision, deep learning, and machine learning.
+<p>I am Md Tanvir Islam, an AI researcher with a strong focus on computer vision, deep learning, and machine learning.
 I am pursuing my Master's degree in Computer Science and Engineering at Sungkyunkwan University (SKKU), South Korea, where I am also a Research Assistant at the VIS2KNOW Lab under the supervision of Professor Khan Muhammad.

 My research interests lie at the intersection of AI and real-world applications, particularly image and video processing.
 My work involves developing advanced algorithms for image dehazing, low-light image enhancement, and AI-synthesized image detection.
 These efforts have resulted in multiple publications in top-tier conferences such as ACM Multimedia and ACCV and several patents under review by the US Patent Office.